 No production stop left behind

 We work with a lot of different companies from a wide variety of industries.
-And there is one thing that the most successful companies do differently than all others.
-Luckily, this is quite an easy thing to implement if you follow all the previous steps.
+There is one thing that most successful companies do differently from all others.
+Luckily, this is quite an easy thing to implement, if you follow all the previous steps.

-Once your operators are already familiar with the different breakdown causes and how to add them, then we highly recommend setting a goal that all stops should be commented after a work shift ends.
-If you are using Evocon, then a good time for this is after you have completed our one month free testing period.
-But you should be already working towards this during the free trial process.
+Once your operators are already familiar with different breakdown causes and how to add them, we highly recommend setting a goal that all stops should be commented after a work shift ends.
+If you are using Evocon, then a good time to set this goal is after you have completed our one month free trial period.
+But you should already be working towards this during the free trial process.

 The goal of knowing all breakdown reasons is one of the best to have when you are looking to increase your OEE and improve availability.
-Because it helps to bring a great deal of transparency to your production process.
-Which in turns gives you a platform for smart decision-making.
+It brings a great deal of transparency to your production process, which in turn gives you a platform for smart decision-making.

-There are many things that you can do in order to make sure that the process of understanding machine downtime and registering all stop reasons becomes a habit.
+There are many things that you can do to make sure that the process of understanding machine downtime and registering all stop reasons becomes a habit.

 One of the most effective routines for this is daily check-ups with your operators after every work shift.
-If you use Evocon, then Lineview is the perfect tool for this.
-Because it allows you to see a visualised view of the whole shift with stops clearly defined.
-You can also see what the breakdown causes are and if there are any that are missing.
-These routine check-ups are a very effective way of creating a habit of being aware of what is happening on your shop floor.
+If you use Evocon, Lineview is the perfect tool for this.
+It allows you to see a visualised view of the whole shift with stops clearly defined.
+You can also see the breakdown causes and if any of them are missing.
+These routine check-ups are very effective when creating a habit of being aware of what is happening on your shop floor.

-Based on the above, many of our clients have organised to have check-ups in their daily routine.
-So that at the end of every shift or in the morning the manager checks the previous shift together with the operator.
-And the shift handover can only happen after they have added reasons to all stops.
-This procedure also ensures that there is a discussion with the operator.
-And that you clearly understand what happened during the shift.
+Based on the above, many of our clients have included check-ups in their daily routine.
+At the end of every shift or in the morning manager checks previous shift together with the operator.
+Shift handover can only happen after they have added reasons to all stops.
+This procedure also ensures that there is a discussion with the operator and that you understand what happened during the shift.
 We can not stress enough how important this is if you want to have a meaningful impact on productivity.

-Often our clients experience an increase in productivity of 10-20% in just a few months when implementing this.
-So if you are not doing this already, then make sure it becomes part of your daily routine.
+Often our clients experience an increase in productivity of 10-20% in just a few months after implementing daily check-ups.
+If you are not doing this already, make sure it becomes part of your daily routine.

 Increasing the level of detail for machine breakdowns

-If you use Evocon, then you can implement this very easily.
-As operators have the option of entering extra information for each stop reason that is registered.
-By making this operation mandatory, you immediately get more information about the problems that come up during production.
-Thus empowering you and your colleagues to make more informed decisions on what needs improving.
+If you use Evocon, you can implement this very easily.
+Operators have the option of entering extra information for each stop reason that is registered.
+By making it mandatory, you immediately get more information about the problems that come up during production, thus empowering you and your colleagues to make informed decisions on what needs improving.

 The other option is to increase the number of machine breakdown causes.
-The positive side is that it allows operators to more effectively zero in on why a certain stop happened.
-But it can also hinder the process.
-Especially if the list of different reasons grows too big.
-As operators spend more time finding the correct reason.
-On the other hand, when applied with care, this can prove to be a very powerful tool.
-And help you uncover completely new ideas to improve your production and shed light on problems that you were completely unaware of.
+The benefit of it is that it allows operators to zero in more effectively on why a certain stop happened.
+On the downside, it can also hinder the process, especially if the list of reasons becomes too long and operators have to spend more time finding the correct reason.
+However, when applied with care, this can prove to be a very powerful tool.
+It can help you come up with new ideas to improve your production and shed light on problems that you were completely unaware of.

-Of course, there are many more things that you can do and test at your company that will improve the way you do your production downtime analysis.
-But the points we have brought out here are some of the most important.
-And these recommendations are all based on analysing the performance of our clients.
-So make sure you have built your foundation and then you can start taking moving on from there.
+Of course, there are many more things that you can do and test at your company that will improve the way you do your production downtime analysis, but the points we have brought out here are some of the most important.
+These recommendations are based on analysing the performance of our clients.
+So, make sure you have built your foundation and then you can start moving on from there.